 This crash course in entrepreneurship led me to the world of UX research and design, and I've now owned end-to-end full-stack product design processes at fast-growing early-stage startups as well as Fortune 500 innovation labs.

 Seeking more involvement in product strategy, visioning and roadmapping than I'd found in pure UI Design roles, I attended California College of the Arts' innovative MBA program, which emphasizes design strategy and technology, and grew into more formal product manager roles.
 I've also completed Product Management and Agile Project Management coursework from UC Berkeley Extension and Stanford Executive Education.
-I'm most excited about making an impact as a "full-stack" user-centered product strategist, whether that's found in a designer or product manager role.
+I'm most excited about making an impact as a strategic, "full-stack" user-centered product manager.

 AWARDS & HONORS